SR-Sunny-Raj/Hacktoberfest2021-DSA/26. Fenwick Tree/README.md

 ## Advantages
 - Complexity - O(number of set bits)
-- For length N, space needed - O(N) {whereas in segment tree it is 4xN}
+- For length N, space needed - O(N) (whereas in segment tree it is 4xN)
 - Code smaller in Length

 <br />

 ## Disadvantages
 - It will not work for the functions whose inverse does not exist.
-So it will not work for the functions like max & min.
-However, add, mul, div, sub still works because of existence of inverse functions.
+So it will not work for the functions like `max & min`.
+However, `add, mul, div, sub` still works because of existence of inverse functions.

 <br />

 ## Resources

-Watch Video Explanation <a href = "https://www.youtube.com/watch?v=DxN5-Y8Ld4c"> Click Here</a><br />
+- Watch Video Explanation <a href = "https://www.youtube.com/watch?v=DxN5-Y8Ld4c"> Click Here</a><br />

-Read Article <a href = "https://leetcode.com/discuss/general-discussion/1093346/Introduction-to-Fenwick-TreeBinary-Indexed-Tree(BIT)"> Click Here</a><br />
+- Read Article <a href = "https://leetcode.com/discuss/general-discussion/1093346/Introduction-to-Fenwick-TreeBinary-Indexed-Tree(BIT)"> Click Here</a><br />